 Dangers & Annoyances

-Keep your wits about you, avoid travel to dodgy parts of town and be extra vigilant after dark, and Colombia should offer you nothing but a good time.
+Keep your wits about you, avoid dodgy parts of town and be extra vigilant after dark, and Colombia should offer you nothing but good times.

 - Avoid wandering off the grid, especially without checking the security situation on the ground.